sile-typesetter/casile/README.md

         SILEDEBUG = casile insertions frames

-    Usage from the command line might be `make DEBUG=true SILEDEBUG=frames book-a4.pdf`.
+    Usage from the command line might be `casile make -- DEBUG=true SILEDEBUG=frames book-a4.pdf`.

 * `COVERS` can be used to disable generating cover images.
     Raster image generation can take time, this skips those steps and just assumes no graphical covers are present.